mogrady-git/MovieInfoApp/README.md

 ## Instructions

 - Open index.html on any server
-- `composer.json` and `index.php` are included for static hosting on heroku using Composer PHP app.
+- `composer.json` and `index.php` are included for static hosting on heroku using Composer PHP buildpack.

 <h1 align="center">
 <img src="images/search.png"  height="auto" width="100%">